shaamil101/VideoGameUsingC/IMPLEMENTATION.md

 	validate args
 	return numCols int of given map struct

 #### maps_getGridpoint
 Returns the char at the row, column index of a given map grid

+	validate args (valid map, non-negative row and column) return char at that index

+#### maps_getGridpoint
+Returns the char at the row, column index of a given map grid